UPPS 04.01.10 - Information Security Incident Management

 Sr. Reviewer: Chief Information Security Officer

-The Information Security officer (ISO) is charged with establishing and maintaining an effective security incident response program to ensure that:
+The Chief Information Security Officer (CISO) is charged with establishing and maintaining an effective security incident response program to ensure that:

 security events are thoroughly investigated and documented;